Andrii-Klipailo/Electricity_SQL_Project/README.md

 ```
 **Fragment of the output:**
 ![output1](https://github.com/Andrii-Klipailo/Electricity_SQL_Project/blob/main/Output/answer%201.png)
-**Objective:** Identify the countries with the highest growth in renewable energy production over the past 10 years.

 ### 2. What is the share of each type of energy source in total electricity production in each country for the last year in the dataset?
 ```SQL
 WITH total_cte AS (